 Joe Hoerner came out of Dubuque, Iowa, where he grew up on a 250-acre farm and his dad was a sheriff.
 He was an outfielder and a pitcher in high school and in ’54 helped pitch his team to a state title.
 Shortly thereafter he was in a nasty car accident in which he separated his shoulder, broke some ribs, and apparently damaged his heart.
 After graduating he worked locally and also played some semi-pro ball.
 In ’56 he was discovered by the White Sox who signed him early the next year.
 His start that summer in C ball was a 16-5 season with a 2.58 ERA.
 In ’58 he moved up to B ball where in the midst of a decent season he collapsed on the mound due to his new heart condition.
 In ’59 he split the year between three levels but nearly all in relief as he collapsed again a couple times and spent a bunch of the season in various hospitals.
 While the imaging technology of the day could find nothing specifically wrong it was theorized by Joe’s doctors that his overhand windup was somehow constricting blood flow in his heart and so from then on he became a sidearm pitcher.
 In ’60 he got things back together and went 11-9 with a 2.97 ERA as a swing guy in A ball.
 In ’61 he moved back to the rotation at the same level where despite a very good ERA he went 6-13.
 In ’62 it was back to the swing role which seemed to work better for him as he went 9-1 with a 2.49.
 Prior to that season he was taken in the minor league draft by the Colt .45’s and for them that year he threw a couple innings in Triple A. In ’63 it was all Double A as he went 11-7 with much higher K totals.
 He also made his debut in Houston that year with three shutout relief innings.
 In ’64 he again got some inconclusive work up top but in Triple A settled in nicely as a strictly relief guy, going 3-3 with a 1.31 ERA and 71 strikeouts in 62 innings. ’65 was all Triple A with similar results: 8-3 with a 1.94 ERA.
 After that season he was selected by the Cards in the Rule 5 draft.

 For Hoerner his long road to the Major Leagues resulted in his being a rookie at age 29.
-His timing was pretty good, though, in that it gave him a year to establish himself in the Cards pen with a near-perfect year that included 13 saves.
-So when St. Louis rolled to two Series the next couple years Joe was an integral part of their bullpen, with excellent control and a total of 32 saves.
+His timing was pretty good, though, in that it gave him a year to establish himself in the Cards pen with a near-perfect season that included 13 saves.
+So when St. Louis rolled to two Series the next couple years Joe was an integral part of the bullpen, with excellent control and a total of 32 saves.
 He still had occasional blackouts on the mound but he always returned shortly thereafter.
 He didn’t throw too well in the post-season but in ’69 as most of his teammates faded a bit he still threw excellent ball, recording another 15 saves.
 At the end of the year St. Louis was looking to revamp things and Joe got included in a big high-profile trade: he, Byron Browne, Tim McCarver, and Curt Flood went to the Phillies for Dick Allen, Jerry Johnson, and Cookie Rojas.
 It was the trade that got Allen out of Philly and set the wheels rolling on free agency when Flood refused to report.
 Joe went a more tranquil route and picked up pretty much where he left off in St. Louis as he set a personal record with nine wins and recorded as many saves despite losing time to his biggest heart-related episode in years and a broken finger late in the season.
 That year he made the All-Star team. ’71 was another nine saves and more nice numbers even though Philly was stinking things up back then.
 In ’72 a pretty good start to the season was arrested with his June trade with Andre/Andy Thornton to the Braves for Jim Nash and Gary Neibauer.